Coin: Bullion and unmarked metals (6th century BC)

-Croesus: Pure gold and silver coins
+Croesus: Pure gold and silver coins (c.
+560–546 BC)

 The successor of Alyattes, king Croesus (r. c.
 560–546 BC), became associated with great wealth in Greek historiography.
 He is credited with issuing the Croeseid, the first true gold coins with a standardized purity for general circulation. and the world's first bimetallic monetary system c.
 550 BC.

 Coins spread rapidly in the 6th and 5th centuries BC, leading to the development of Ancient Greek coinage and Achaemenid coinage, and further to Illyrian coinage.

 Achaemenid coinage (546–330 BC)

 When Cyrus the Great (550–530 BC) came to power, coinage was unfamiliar in his realm.
 Barter and to some extent silver bullion was used instead for trade.
 The practice of using silver bars for currency also seems to have been current in Central Asia from the 6th century.

 Cyrus the Great introduced coins to the Persian Empire after 546 BC, following his conquest of Lydia and the defeat of its king Croesus, who had put in place the first coinage in history.
 With his conquest of Lydia, Cyrus acquired a region in which coinage was invented, developed through advanced metallurgy, and had already been in circulation for about 50 years, making the Lydian Kingdom one of the leading trade powers of the time.
 It seems Cyrus initially adopted the Lydian coinage as such, and continued to strike Lydia's lion-and-bull coinage.

 Original coins of the Achaemenid Empire were issued from 520 BC – 450 BC to 330 BC.
-The Persian Daric was the first truly Achaemenid gold coin which, along with a similar silver coin, the Siglos, represented the bimetallic monetary standard of the Achaemenid Persian Empire.
+The Persian daric was the first truly Achaemenid gold coin which, along with a similar silver coin, the Siglos, represented the bimetallic monetary standard of the Achaemenid Persian Empire.